yshuang246810/MSE544_Week1_Hands_on/README.md

 Once you are approved by STF, practice moving some files from your local computer to your scratch directory.

-For Mac user, here is the wiki page for you to know how to transfer the file: https://wiki.cac.washington.edu/display/hyakusers/Hyak+Mac+file+transfer

-For Windows user, here is the wiki page for you to know how to transfer the file:https://wiki.cac.washington.edu/display/hyakusers/Hyak+Windows+file+transfer

-Here is the wiki page to guide you how to manage your file in Hyak: https://wiki.cac.washington.edu/display/hyakusers/Managing+your+Files
+#### For Mac user: You can use `Terminal`.

+Input `scp $local_directory uwid@klone.hyak.uw.edu:$remote_directory` to transfer files from your local computer to a HYAK directory.

+Please be aware that $remote_directory should start with `/`.

+#### For Windows user: You can use `Windows Terminal`.

+Similarly, input `scp $local_directory uwid@klone.hyak.uw.edu:$remote_directory` to transfer files from your local computer to a HYAK directory.

-Also, you can use some third-party software to transfer files like XShell, Putty, Filezilla, or any other client.
+Also, you can use some third-party software to transfer files like XShell, WinSCP or any other client.

 ## Assignment